You are in [Places] [Barracks]

 - 1817: Coldstream Regiment of Foot Guards

-Also: 6th (or Inniskilling) Regiment of Dragooms; 70th Regiment of Foot; West Somerset Regiment; West kent Regiment; Wiltshire Militia and 34th Regiment of Foot.
+Also: 6th (or Inniskilling) Regiment of Dragoons; 70th Regiment of Foot; West Somerset Regiment; West Kent Regiment; Wiltshire Militia and 34th Regiment of Foot.

 The Ordnance Depot: